Many companies have jumped on the bandwagon of using OEE (Overall Equipment Effectiveness)

 Why is OEE Valuable?

 This is very valuable because the utilization of an asset has a direct correlation to the revenue the machine provides the manufacturer.
-If the machine isn’t utilized well, i.e., if it’s down or if it’s producing poor quality parts that cannot be sent to a customer, then the machine isn’t generating as much revenue as it otherwise would.
+Of course, you want to make sure that your machine is operating as efficiently as possible. paying attention to OEE will help you to keep your machines running more, with less downtime.
+OEE can also assist in making sure that your machine is making a good quality product to be sent to the customer.
+If your machine is down or making poor quality products that cannot be sent to the customer, then the machine is not generating as much revenue as it otherwise would.

 How to Use it

 Here are 3 ways we recommend using OEE if your company is new to this manufacturing KPI:

 - Find machines that need attention: A good manufacturer will attempt to remove all constraints in its production process whether or not that additional capacity is currently needed.
 Users can find constraints or issues with machines by looking at the individual OEE values for each machine and determining which are performing effectively and which are not.
 Lower OEE values will indicate which may need some attention.
 Addressing issues with machines and thereby improving their operating effectiveness can then increase the revenue the machine produces.

 - Find the cause: Once a machine with a lower OEE is identified the staff can look at each of the three components of OEE (Availability, Performance, and Quality) and find a leading cause of the OEE difficulties.
 Additional analysis is then required to find the cause and fix it.
 Then set up improvement projects to address the issues.